What Is Marital Intimacy?

 - Mental or intellectual intimacy involves a mutual understanding about all the important issues in your marriage.
 Setting goals together is one way to further intellectual intimacy.
 For example, you might set goals to improve your intimacy, to save a certain amount of money, or to go for daily walks together.

 - Spiritual intimacy involves sharing religious beliefs and observing religious practices together, such as praying and attending church.
 As you share spiritual experiences, you will become united in your attitudes and goals.
-Wheat7 suggests that couples become active in a church where they can learn, grow, and serve God along with others.
-(If you and your spouse struggle with differing religious beliefs, see the article on this website)
+Wheat suggests that couples become active in a church where they can learn, grow, and serve God along with others.7 (If you and your spouse struggle with differing religious beliefs, see the article on this website)

 - Recreational intimacy is enjoying activities together, like running, golfing, or reading.
 Things as simple as popping popcorn and watching a movie or preparing a meal together can be good ways to build recreational intimacy.

 - Financial or monetary intimacy comes with discussing and sharing your finances.
-If you have separate accounts and separate incomes, you probably lack financial intimacy in your relationship4, 6, 7.
+If you have separate accounts and separate incomes, you probably lack financial intimacy in your relationship.4, 6, 7

 - Sexual intimacy is one of the most important dimensions of healthy marital intimacy.
 Healthy sexual intimacy includes sexual frequency that both partners are satisfied with, sexual activities both partners enjoy, and an open dialogue about sex.
-Olson and Olson2 say, "A major strength for happily married couples is the quality of the sexual relationship" (p.
-126).
-They found in their research that the most common sexual concern is differing levels of interest in sex.
+Olson and Olson say, "A major strength for happily married couples is the quality of the sexual relationship".2 They found in their research that the most common sexual concern is differing levels of interest in sex.
 Happier couples tend to agree in their definition of sexual satisfaction and have fewer worries about their sex lives than unhappy couples.
 More than half of all married couples, they note, have trouble discussing sexual issues.

 Characteristics of Intimacy